HeshamMegid/blog-posts/metrickit/metrickit2020.md

 I’m excited to see what other features Apple adds to MetricKit next year, and if they are accompanied by any policy/App Store review changes designed to push developers to use MetricKit instead of alternative solutions.

-**Disclaimer: I work for Instabug and we currently offer a crash reporting SDK.
-My opinions might be biased due to that.**
+**Disclaimer: I work for Instabug and we currently offer a crash reporting SDK, so my opinions might be a bit biased.**